nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

   The VPR (pronounced “Viper”) is a small, efficient CPU developed by Nordic Semiconductor.
   It is compatible with the RISC-V instruction set.

-Application Core
+Application core
 ****************

-The following image shows the Application Core:
+The following image shows the application core:

 .. figure:: images/nRF54H20_appcore.svg
-   :alt: Application Core
+   :alt: Application core

-   Application Core
+   Application core

-The Application Core contains the Arm Cortex-M33 CPU with the highest processing power in the system.
+The application core contains the Arm Cortex-M33 CPU with the highest processing power in the system.
 Its purpose is to run the main application.
 It is also designed to have the highest active power efficiency, meaning it can run computing-intensive operations at an optimal power consumption.

 Due to Dynamic Voltage and Frequency Scaling (DVFS) support and power efficiency optimizations, it takes some time for it to start and stop.
-That is why the workloads that require frequent starting and stopping are better suited to run either on the Radio Core or the PPR and FLPR processors.
+That is why the workloads that require frequent starting and stopping are better suited to run either on the radio core or the PPR and FLPR processors.

 Moreover, the clock speed of the processor is very high compared to the low-leakage peripherals running at 16 MHz.
-This means that in a code frequently accessing peripheral registers, the Application Core wastes multiple cycles waiting for the peripherals to respond.
+This means that in a code frequently accessing peripheral registers, the application core wastes multiple cycles waiting for the peripherals to respond.
 Code requiring a lot of accesses to low-leakage peripherals in the Global Domain is better suited to run on the PPR processor if efficiency is a key concern.

 32 kB of local RAM, which is configured like a Tightly Coupled Memory (TCM) and is accessible single-cycle, is provided.